hati8haha/aspect-ratio-calculator/README.md

 - **CSS Code Generation**: Generate CSS code for the calculated dimensions and aspect ratios.
 - **Responsive Design**: Fully responsive layout for all devices.
 - **Modern Tooling**: Built with TypeScript, TailwindCSS, and RSBuild.
+- **User Analytics**: Includes visitor recording and event tracking to improve user experience.
+- **Privacy Controls**: Users can manage their privacy preferences and opt out of analytics.

 ## Installation